bloom-lmh/awe-axios/docs/en/IOC-AOP/Dependency Injection.md

 ## Dependency Backups

-To ensure injection stability, `axios-plus` provides a dependency backup mechanism.
+To ensure injection stability, `awe-axios` provides a dependency backup mechanism.
 When the primary instance lookup fails, alternative instances can be specified via the `backups` configuration.
 The `backups` configuration can be a constructor, an object, or an array of constructors and objects, as shown in the following example:

 ```typescript {8,13-14}
 class User {